secwexen/aapp-mart/DISCLAIMER.md

 ## Disclaimer

-AAPP-MART is intended exclusively for ethical, legal, and authorized security research, penetration testing, and defensive security validation.
+AAPP‑MART is intended solely for ethical, legal, and explicitly authorized security research, penetration testing, and defensive security validation.

-The use of this tool against systems, networks, or applications without explicit authorization from the system owner is strictly prohibited and may be illegal.
+Using this tool against any system, network, or application without the explicit permission of the system owner is strictly prohibited and may violate local, national, or international laws.

-The authors and contributors of this project assume no responsibility or liability for any misuse, damage, or legal consequences resulting from the use of this software.
-Users are solely responsible for ensuring compliance with all applicable laws, regulations, and organizational policies.
+The developers and contributors of this project assume no responsibility or liability for misuse, damage, or legal consequences arising from the use of this software.
+Users are fully responsible for ensuring compliance with all applicable laws, regulations, and organizational policies when operating this tool.